Fort Bribie

 GUN EMPLACEMENTS

 The two gun emplacements are relatively sophisticated structures.
 They are 15 m square and the roof is about 7.5 m above ground level.
-The roof of the Northern emplacement can just be seen from the beach.
+The Southern emplacement (No. 1 gun) is right on the sand dunes, whereas the Northern emplacement (No. 2 gun) is one the beach.
 These emplacements were built as two stories, with a raised concrete platform and buttressed supports, upon which the gun was centrally located facing the ocean, with five rooms below (see Figure 1 below) used for storage of shells and cartridges and accommodation for the duty officer.
 The buildings are open to the east and curved to allow for a wide range of sight.
 Steel doors were originally installed along this arc to protect the position.
 External stairs to the west at the rear of the emplacement give access to the gun level from the ground.
 Details about the guns and gun histories can be found on the Guns of Fort Bribie page.

 The gun floor slab is very thick at 255 mm and has top and bottom reinforcement in good condition.
 The load capacity is at least 11.5 kPa.
 The roof is 130 mm thick and sits on strong seasoned hardwood about 50 cm thick.
-These were 155 mm (6") naval guns with 26 foot long barrels (taken from HMAS Melbourne) and fired 100 pound (45 kg) projectiles at between 4 to 8 per minute at low trajectory and high velocity to a distance of about 18000 yards.
+These were 155 mm (6") naval guns with 26 foot long barrels (taken from HMAS Melbourne) and fired 100 pound (45 kg) projectiles at between 4 to 8 per minute at low trajectory and high velocity to a distance of about 16000 yards at an elevation of 20°.

 The Southern (No. 1) Gun Emplacement is still relatively intact and the duty roster can be still seen on the Gun Floor Shelter (Room C).
-Shells were stored in the Room F (Shell Store) and passed up to the gun floor by a hand-operated hoist.
-The Magazine (Room E) contained the cartridges which were made up of sticks of cordite bound into cylindrical-shaped cloth bags and stored in metal tubes.
-They were passed through into the hoist room (Room D) via a flash-proof door and were then hand-hoisted up to the gun floor.
+Shells were stored in the Shell Store and passed up to the gun floor by a hand-operated hoist.
+The Magazine contained the cartridges which were made up of sticks of cordite bound into cylindrical-shaped silk bags and stored in metal tubes.
+They were passed through into the 'handling room' via a flash-proof door and were then hand-hoisted up to the gun floor.
 The roof of large timber logs, concrete and concrete filled hessian bags remains virtually intact.

-In the photo opposite, the termite eaten timber beams and spalling concrete can be seen.
+In the photo below, the termite eaten timber beams and spalling concrete can be seen.

-Left: Gun mount at the Southern Gun Emplacement - looking east towards Moreton Bay.
-Note that it is on a concrete plinth which was used to allow a greater elevation of the gun Right: The BL (breech loading) cartridge was hoisted up from the magazine below through the opening on the left.
-The Shell Tube is on the right of this photo.
-Shells were hoisted up through this opening from the Shell Store (Room F) on the ground floor.
+Gun mount at the Southern Gun Emplacement - looking east towards Moreton Bay.
+Note that it is on a 6" high concrete plinth which was used to allow a greater elevation of the gun.
+The BL (breech loading) cartridge was hoisted up from the magazine below through the opening on the left.
+The shell door is on the right of this photo.
+Shells were hoisted up through this opening from the Shell Store on the ground floor.

-Left: The Gun canopy as seen from gun mount position (looking towards the ocean).
-Right: the gun floor roof looking west.
+The Gun canopy as seen from gun mount position (looking towards the ocean).
+The gun floor roof looking west.
 Note the bags of concrete used as infill, and the decaying wooden roof.

 Flash-proof cartridge tube (measuring 42" high and 16" diameter) shown from the cartridge magazine side (Room E).
-Cartridge tube: a cartridge is inserted into the tube which is then rotated so that the opening faces the hoist room (D) where it is then removed.
-It is then passed up to the cement stand on the left of the photo and hoisted up to the gun floor by hand.
+A cartridge in its metal container is placed in the opening which is then rotated so that the opening faces the handling room where it is then removed.
+It is then passed up to the cement stand on the left of the photo and hoisted up to the gun floor by hand winch.
 Rusted steel door frame to the cartridge magazine (about 5 cm wide).
 Note the copper sheathing in the middle between the concrete and the metal.
-This was an anti-sparking covering which has since been stripped off.
+This was an anti-flash covering which has since been stripped off.

 - is 117 metres to the North of the Southern Gun Emplacement.
 It is also called the No. 2 Gun.
-The roof collapsed in the 1990s thanks to a Caloundra helicopter school which used to do practice landings on the roof (so it is said).
+The roof collapsed in the 1990s after a bush fire set them alight.

 Northern Gun emplacement - view from the front Northern Gun emplacement - from the NW corner